Women in Science Who Changed the World

 Poland-born French physicist and chemist Maria Sklodowska Curie (1867-1934), known as “Madame Curie”, is one of the inventor women who achieved significant success in the world of science.
 Pioneering subatomic particle physics with her studies in the field of radioactivity, Curie was the first to discover the increased efficiency of subatomic particles in her experiments with the element uranium at the beginning of the 20th century.
 With these works, Curie was awarded the Nobel Prize in physics in 1903 and in chemistry in 1911, becoming the first woman to receive this award, and again became the first scientist to win this award twice.

 Curie is also the first woman to attend the Solvay Conference (Conseils Solvay), where world-renowned physicists and chemists come together every 3 years.
 Madame Curie, who died of blood cancer due to exposure to excessive radiation during her scientific studies, went down in history as “the woman who died for the sake of science”.

 The scientist who identified the HIV virus: Barre-Sinoussi

 Born in 1909 in Turin, Italy, medical researcher Rita Levi-Montalcini carried out important studies on the discovery of the nerve growth factor, development, and differentiation of the nervous system.
-Levi-Montalcini, who won the Nobel Prize in Physiology or Medicine for his “nerve growth factor” inventions in 1986 with his colleague Stanley Cohen, died in Rome at the age of 103.
-Known for his contributions to the scientific world in the field of medicine, Levi-Montalcini is also the first Nobel Prize-winning scientist to reach his 100th birthday.
+Levi-Montalcini, who won the Nobel Prize in Physiology or Medicine for her “nerve growth factor” inventions in 1986 with her colleague Stanley Cohen, died in Rome at the age of 103.
+Known for her contributions to the scientific world in the field of medicine, Levi-Montalcini is also the first Nobel Prize-winning scientist to reach her 100th birthday.